amanpandey1999ap/my-cred/README.md

-# My Cred
+# Kreds
-My Cred is a Mobile Application for saving all your credentials.
+Kreds is a Mobile Application for saving all your credentials.